Senpai wa Otokonoko – Glossary

 German | My Crossdressing Crush | — |

 The Japanese title writes おとこのこ otokonoko in hiragana phonetically, so it could be interpreted both as 男の子 “boy” or as 男の娘 “otokonoko” (a boy who acts femininely, such as by crossdressing).
-The Traditional Chinese, French, and German translations go with the “otokonoko” interpretation, while the Simplified Chinese, Thai, and Korean translations go with the “boy” interpretation.
+The Traditional Chinese, French, and German translations go with the “crossdressing” interpretation, while the Simplified Chinese, Thai, and Korean translations go with the “boy” interpretation.
 Note that the Thai logo has an exclamation mark at the end that is not present in the text title on WEBTOON.

-The title is presented from Aoi’s perspective, with her senpai being Makoto.
+The title is presented from Saki’s perspective, with her senpai being Makoto.
 In Japanese, Chinese, and Korean, pronouns do not have to be included when they can be inferred, so “my” does not have to be included explicitly.
 In English, French, and German, pronouns must be included for it to be grammatically correct.
 The French and German translations refer to Makoto as her “crush” instead of as her “senpai”, likely to avoid using the Japanese word directly.
 Note that the French logo is in title case while it is in sentence case for the text title on WEBTOON.

 Characters